 Setting Goals and Smart Objectives

 Given a set of business objectives, can you identify the business metrics and diagnose the business situation outcomes needed to realize the objectives?
 Each year executives communicate their strategic business objectives to the rest of the company expecting that everyone in the company knows perfectly well how to achieve the objectives.
 But, are the business objectives achieved?

-The goals and objectives process is fairly straightforward, but it is generally accepted to be key to effective strategic management in any business or organization.
+The goals and objectives process is fairly straightforward, and it is generally accepted to be key to effective strategic management in any business or organization.
 Setting goals and objectives will need to be in place and communicated throughout the organization.

 Goals are to be set throughout the business with high level goals set by top management, and then subordinate goals are cascaded down within each department or segment: design, sales, customer service, production, shipping, and so on.
 Theses goals should align directly with, and lead to fulfilling, the high level goals of the organization.
 Then goals can be set for groups or individuals within the department that align with and fulfill department goals.

 Departments and groups can develop additional goals outside of those that connect directly to higher level goals, but it is important to focus on what is important; you don’t want to overwhelm your team.
 The key, however, is to set goals that ultimately fulfill organizational goals.
 This is an important element in having different parts of an organization pulling together toward common purposes.

 Frequently, executive strategy is disconnected from a manager’s tactics and the worker’s execution.
 We are going to explore the common cause for this dysfunction and what we can do to improve the situation.
 Specifically, how to set business objectives, identify business metrics and diagnose business situation outcomes needed to realize the objectives.

 Objectives Put Substance into Goals